Q. We don't live on North Lake. Can we still join the sailing school?

 Q. Who can I talk to with questions?
 Can I email?
 Is there a live person to talk to?

-A. You are welcome to email us at firstname.lastname@example.org with any questions you might have, or if you'd prefer to talk to a live person you can call Laura Johnson at 262-361-2104.
+A. You are welcome to email us at firstname.lastname@example.org with any questions you might have.
+If you'd prefer to speak with a live person, just email us and one of our sailing school coordinators will give you a call.
 We want this to be a comfortable experience for sailors AND parents so please let us know if there's anything we can do.